kud04rk/ArchBaseInstall/README.md

 # ArchBaseInstall
  Arch linux base install script.
-  NOTE: SYSTEMD BOOT DOESNT WORK
+  NOTE: SYSTEMD BOOT DOESNT WORK.AMD GPU NOT TESTED Tested With only integrated gpu and nvidia gpu.

  This script is used to install the base package of the linux system with btrfs file system.

  CHANGE THE LANGUGE AND LOCALES BEFORE USING THE SCRIPT